John Kocinski

-John Kocinski (born March 20, 1968, in Little Rock, Arkansas) is a retired American Grand Prix motorcycle road racer whose successes include winning the 1990 250cc World Championship and the 1997 Superbike World Championship title.
+John Kocinski (born March 20, 1968, in Little Rock, Arkansas) is an American retired Grand Prix motorcycle road racer whose successes include winning the 1990 250cc World Championship and the 1997 Superbike World Championship title.

 Career

 Early years

 At age seventeen, Kocinski was already a factory rider for Yamaha, in the AMA Championship Cup.
 He won the AMA 250 Grand Prix Championship every year from 1987 to 1989, and won the 1989 Supersport race at Daytona having started 53rd in a field of 80 riders.
 In 1988, he won the pole position at the 250cc US Grand Prix and finished the race in fourth place.
 He would also place fifth at 1988 250cc Japanese Grand Prix.